-Succession planning over several years has aligned Board competencies to Group strategy, resulting in a diverse Board with deep collective experience relevant to the macro- and socioeconomic realities of the Group's geographic markets in core and complementary market sectors.
+Succession planning over several years has aligned Board competencies to Group strategy, resulting in a diverse Board with deep collective experience relevant to the macro- and socioeconomic realities of the Group's markets.

 The composition of the Board promotes a balance of authority, preventing any one director from exercising undue influence over decision-making while bringing diverse perspectives to board deliberation.
-The Board has ten directors: eight independent non-executive directors and two executive directors.
+The Board has ten directors: eight independent, non-executive directors and two executive directors.